AdaCore/gnatstudio/docs/users_guide/environment.rst

 * :file:`prefix/share/gps/support`

-  Directory containing required plug-ins for GPS that are automatically loaded at startup.
+  Directory containing required plugins for GPS that are automatically loaded at startup.

 * :file:`prefix/share/gps/plug-ins`

-  Directory containing files with system-wide plug-ins (XML and Python files) that are loaded automatically at start-up.
+  Directory containing files with system-wide plugins (XML and Python files) that are loaded automatically at start-up.

 * :file:`prefix/share/gps/library`

-  Directory containing files with system-wide plug-ins (XML and Python files) that are not loaded automatically at startup but can be selected in the :guilabel:`Plugins` section of the preferences editor dialog.
+  Directory containing files with system-wide plugins (XML and Python files) that are not loaded automatically at startup but can be selected in the :guilabel:`Plugins` section of the preferences editor dialog.